-This is a lost label Azalea mollis which has been in the garden for 8 years – it has no scent unlike the Azalea mollis ‘Luteum’ which grows in another part of the garden.
-It’s colouring is nicely complimented by the colourful spring foliage of the Pieris ‘Forest Flame’ in the background.
+This is a lost label Azalea mollis which has been in the garden for 8 years.
+However it has no scent unlike the Azalea mollis Luteum which grows in another part of the garden.
+It’s colouring is nicely complimented by the colourful spring foliage of the Pieris Forest Flame in the background.

-Alongside the Heuchera ‘Spotlight’ grows Potentilla fruticosa ‘Red Ace’ which is a small compact shrub that now will be in flower until November with its vermilion red flowers.
+Alongside the Heuchera Spotlight grows Potentilla fruticosa Red Ace.
+It’s a small compact shrub that now will be in flower until November with its vermilion red flowers.

-Euphorbia polychroma was a new addition to the garden last year and I bought a few plants for other parts of the garden as well.
+Euphorbia polychroma was a new addition to the garden last year.
+And I bought a few plants for other parts of the garden as well.
 It’s the acidic coloured bracts rather than the tiny little yellow flowers that make the most impact at this time of year.

 The little dwarf Iris pumila flowers are just about over now but I admire their colours and how their falls glisten like gold when the sun shines on them.

-I thought I had lost my Cercis canadensis ‘Forest Pansy’ over the winter but finally some tiny burgundy heart shaped leaves have emerged.
+I thought I had lost my Cercis canadensis Forest Pansy over the winter.
+But finally some tiny burgundy heart shaped leaves have emerged.
 I was about to photograph some of them for today’s post when I saw a Bee Fly.
-The bee fly has a long proboscis for drinking nectar from deep flowers like primroses and violets. (see related links at end of this post for further Bee-Fly photos)
+The bee fly has a long proboscis for drinking nectar from deep flowers like primroses and violets..

 Sadly my Ballerina tulips were fading fast in this border by the time the 15th of the month was approaching.
 But click on this link too see more pictures of these perennial Ballerina scented tulip bulbs.

 I also was out hunting for butterfly eggs on Wednesday.
 Consequently I found some belonging to the Orange tip butterfly whose larvae are famed for their cannibalistic tendencies.